JachimmaChristian/JachimmaChristian/README.md

 ## Hello!
-Welcome to Jachimma Christian's Github profile page
+Welcome to My Github profile:
-**_First of all introduction right?_** 😉

-Jachimma Christian is a data analyst with a practical understanding of how to use data for business success to provide actionable insights that empower organizations to make informed decisions and drive growth.
+I am a data analyst with a practical understanding of how to use data for business success, providing actionable insights that empower organizations to make informed decisions and drive growth.

-In clear concise terms, Jachimma aims to use his skills as a data analyst to help you:
-1. 10X your business growth and increase profit
-2. Help you save money and optimize lead time

-All through data-informed decisions.

-With multiple certifications from top industry leaders in the technology space, Jachimma Christian can be trusted to always deliver!
+With strong expertise in handling large datasets and complex analytical tasks using programming technologies(SQL & Python) and business intelligence tools(Power BI and Looker Studio) you can always count on me to fix you data related challenges!

-You can preview some of his projects from the [Repositories](https://github.com/JachimmaChristian?tab=repositories) section of Github.
+You can preview some of my projects from the [Repositories](https://github.com/JachimmaChristian?tab=repositories) section of Github.

-You're welcome to reach out to him if you want to collaborate on data-related tasks and projects.
+When I'm not learning or working on a project you'd find me listening to my favorite podcasts or watching "Suits" or "Big Bang Theory" on Netflix for the nth time :)

+To get in touch, send an email or message me on LinkedIn.

+I don't bite! :D

 ## Welcome again!